-If you are into waterfall creeking action, then the upper section of Crooked Fork is the run for you.
+If you are into waterfall creeking action, then the upper section of Crooked Fork is the place for you.
 This section hosts one 20ft drop (Class V) with a mandatory line and one 15ft drop (Class III+) which can be run almost anywhere.
-The rest of this run is class III-IV while the first mile is class I.
+The rest of this run is class III-IV (after the first mile of class I).

-Some choose to run both the upper and lower sections together while others choose to run only the upper section.
+Some choose to run both the upper and lower sections together while others choose to run only one of the sections.

 Camping can be found in the nearby Obed Wild and Scenic River area at the Rock Creek Campground located at the Nemo Bridge.
 This is the take-out for the Lily to Nemo section of Clear Creek and the Obed Junction to Nemo section of the Obed River.